pcaulfie/sqrt2/README.md

 ### How to Clone This Repository

 1. Launch Cmder
-1. Usine cmder prompt, create a folder where you want to clone the repository - for example *cd folder/to/clone-into/*
+1. Using cmder prompt, create a folder where you want to clone the repository - for example *cd folder/to/clone-into/*
 1. Specify URL of the repository you want to clone using the following command:
  * *git clone https://github.com/pcaulfie/sqrt2.git*
  * This will download the project to a folder named after the Git repository ("sqrt2" in this case).